Asim Munir: Allegations of interference in judiciary

-Allegations of nepotism
+Allegations of nepotism and alleged abduction

 On 17 March 2025, Ahmad Noorani published a report alleging that relatives and close associates of Munir had interfered in key government appointments, securing top positions despite lacking merit or performance.
 The next day, about 20 armed men who identified themselves as police raided Noorani's family home and forcibly took away his two brothers to an undisclosed location.
-Reporters Without Borders (RSF) described the abduction as likely an act of retaliation for Noorani's reporting, while the Committee to Protect Journalists said that Noorani and his family's court petition linked the brothers' disappearance to his report on Munir.
+Reporters Without Borders (RSF) described the abduction as likely an act of retaliation for Noorani's reporting, while the Committee to Protect Journalists said that Noorani and his family's court petition linked the brothers' disappearance to his report.
 RSF further reported that local police denied any involvement.

+On 20 April 2025, journalist Umar Cheema claimed, citing senior police officers, that Noorani's brothers had been recovered from Katcha dacoits.

 Alleged threats against India

 According to the Indian online newspaper ThePrint, Munir allegedly said, "We are a nuclear nation; if we think we are going down, we'll take half the world down with us."
 He further said, "We'll start from India's East, where they have located their most valuable resources, and then move westwards."
 Indian Ministry of External Affairs spokesperson Randhir Jaiswal said: "Nuclear sabre-rattling is Pakistan's stock-in-trade," and added, "The international community can draw its own conclusions on the irresponsibility inherent in such remarks."
 Reuters, in reporting on India's response to the alleged nuclear remarks, said that only an excerpt of Munir's speech was released by Pakistani security officials and it did not contain the nuclear-related statements.
 Furthermore, it said that it could not independently verify the remarks.
 While Indian officials argued that it was irresponsible on Pakistan's part to make such statements in a "third friendly country", Pakistan's Foreign Office said that the statements were "distorted."
 An excerpt of his speech shared by Pakistani security officials did not contain any such remarks, while Pakistan's foreign office said the Indian MEA's statement was "yet another demonstration of their chronic tendency to distorting facts and twisting statements out of context."

-According to The Times of India, Munir allegedly said that he had authorised a social media post combining a Quranic verse from Surah Al-Fil with a picture of Mukesh Ambani, "to show them what we will do the next time."
+According to The Times of India, Munir allegedly said that he had authorised a social media post combining a Quranic verse from Surah al-Fil with a picture of Mukesh Ambani, "to show them what we will do the next time."
 The report added that he warned Pakistan would target India's oil installations, specifically naming the Jamnagar Refinery, in a future conflict.
-According to the Indian media outlet NDTV, Munir allegedly said, "I am going to use a crude analogy to explain the situation…India is a shining Mercedes coming on a highway like a Ferrari, but we are a dump truck full of gravel.
+According to the Indian media outlet NDTV, Munir allegedly said, "I am going to use a crude analogy to explain the situation...India is a shining Mercedes coming on a highway like a Ferrari, but we are a dump truck full of gravel.
 If the truck hits the car, who is going to be the loser?"